usgs/best-practices/README.md

 This file informs Git which files should not be monitored for version control.
 These are typically system or generated files (such as compiled binaries).
-You should update this file with the build artificats you wish to exclude from version control.
+You should update this file with the build artifacts you wish to exclude from version control.